Mumbai CSMT–Hingoli Deccan Jan Shatabdi Express: Hingoli Jan Shatabdi

-On the return journey the train is numbered 12071 and departs from Dadar at 1400 hrs and arrives at Jalna at 2140 hrs.
+On the return journey, the train is numbered 12071 and departs from Dadar at 1400 hrs and arrives at Jalna at 2140 hrs.

-The Jalna Jan shatabdi is a fourteen-coach train and has ten Jan shatabdi class chair cars, two AC chair car and 2 luggage-cum-brake vans as part of its seating configuration.
+The Hingoli Jan shatabdi is a fourteen-coach train and has ten Jan shatabdi class chair cars, two AC chair car and 2 luggage-cum-brake vans as part of its seating configuration.

 Locomotion

+earlier was WDM-3A so was WDG-4D.
 As the route is completely electrified, it is hauled by a Kalyan Loco Shed-based WAP-7 electric locomotive from end to end.